Permafrost/Tundra/README.md

 // execution) for the specified duration, subject to the precision and
 // accuracy of system timers and schedulers tundra.service:sleep($duration);

+// returns true if the given service name exists and is actually a service tundra.service:validate($service);
 ```

 ### Session